Mariners’ veterans offer a few words of advice to those recently drafted

 - Dramatic video shows Boeing’s two new flight-test airplanes showing off WATCH

-It’s not quite the eloquence or poetry of Chicago Tribune columnist Mary Schmich’s hypothetical commencement speech column: “Advice, like youth, probably just wasted on the young,” written in 1997 and best known as “Everybody’s free to wear Sunscreen” thanks to a spoken-word production by filmmaker Baz Lurhmann.
+It’s not quite the eloquence or poetry of Chicago Tribune columnist Mary Schmich’s hypothetical commencement speech column: “Advice, like youth, is probably just wasted on the young,” written in 1997 and best known as “Everybody’s free to wear Sunscreen” thanks to a spoken-word production by filmmaker Baz Lurhmann.
 It doesn’t have the resonance of Steve Jobs’ words to Stanford University in 2005.

 But for players aspiring to the major leagues, it’s usable advice.